bcaffo/regmodsbook/manuscript/10_adjustment.md

 ![Experiment 1.](images/adjustment1.png)

-Looking at this plot notices that the X variable is unrelated to treatment/group status (color).
+Looking at this plot, notice that the X variable is unrelated to treatment/group status (color).
 In addition, the X variable is clearly linearly related to Y, but the intercept of this relationship depends on group status.
-The treatment variable is also related to Y; especially look at the horizontal lines which connect the group means onto the Y axis.
+The treatment variable is also related to Y; especially look at the horizontal lines which connect the group means to the Y axis.
 The third line is the what you would get if you just fit X and ignored group.
 Furthermore, notice that the relationship between group status and Y is constant depending on X.
 In other words, both the apparent relationship and our estimated model have parallel lines.
-(Remember, our model, by not including an interaction term, did not allow for estimated non parallel lines.)
+(Remember, our model, by not including an interaction term, did not allow for estimated non-parallel lines.)

 Finally, notice that the estimated relationship between the group variable and the outcome doesn't change much, regardless of whether X is accounted for or not.
 You can see this by comparing the